 How to calculate customer engagement

 You can’t improve customer engagement if you don’t know how to measure it.
-There are a number of different ways you can calculate engagement, which is why we’re giving you a head start by highlighting the most important metrics to start with.
+There are several different ways you can calculate engagement, which is why we’re giving you a head start by highlighting the most important metrics to start with.

 Guest checkout rates